HugoNikanor/yapigen/README-template.md

 **TODO** update to actually link to Todo 3.0's `request` system.

+###### Error Handling
+The generated API wrappers will return an object to the caller if everything went as expected, meaning any response noted in the OpenAPI specification (including bad responses), or if a "recoverable" error was found.
+Recoverable errors includes: failure to authenticate, authentication canceled, and network errors.
+In all other cases, the procedure throws `APIMalformedError`, containing a human readable text noting what went wrong.

+The idea of splitting errors between the return channel and the error channel is to differentiate between "recoverable" and "irrecoverable" errors.
+For example, if the server returns unexpected data, then it's better to fail fast than to work no the (possibly) invalid data, which could lead to much bigger problems down the line, and instead prompt the user to check the version and configuration of both the server and client.

+The calls will throw in the following situations:
+- An authentication call was "malformed"
+- Required response headers are missing
+- Response body is of unknown content type
+- Response body is malformed<sup id="return2">[2](#footnote2)</sup>
+- Unknown response status code

+If the client gets a configures response it can't handle (for example, a 400 or 5xx response), it can manually import `APIMalformedError` from the generated [`common`](#common) file.
+The reason these responses don't automatically throw is to account for cases to complex for OpenAPI to handle, such as two mutually exclusive query parameters.

 ##### Server Code

 The server expects [Node Express](https://expressjs.com/).
 Porting this to a different server implementation shouldn't be to hard.
 Pull requests welcome :).